jkatzer/bootcamp_challenge/readme.md

-Alex's Buzzfeed Bootcamp
+Alex's Semi-self-inflicted Forum Bootcamp
 ==============================

 ## About
-This is a single page webapp with the function of an anonymous forum.
+This is a single page anonymous-user forum webapp.
+It was built with Django, Django Rest Framework, AngularJS, Grunt, npm, Bootstrap, and Semantic UI.

 ## Setup
 1. Setup new virtual environment
 2. cd new_env, activate it
 3. clone repo, cd repo
 4. $ pip install -r requirements.txt
-5. $ npm install
+5. $ npm install (semantic UI will have a weird prompt. just throw it into node_modules)
 6. $ manage.py gruntserver

 ## Peronsal Assesment
-Besides the one-liner, this was a tremendous learning experience for me.
+This was a tremendous learning experience for me.
 The previous projects I've built were built over more time than a week and were less complex.
-I had never actually used grunt, the django rest framework, implemented a real API, or built within a single-page-app-enabling front-end framework (though a few jQuery get calls here and there).
+I had never actually used npm (or any package manager), grunt (or any comprehensive task manager), the django rest framework, implemented a real API, or built with a single-page-app-enabling front-end framework (though a few jQuery get calls here and there).
 In less than one week, I learned and integrated all of them.
 While I didn't get to implement testing (more on that below), other implementation strategies were based in some best-practices systems I saw across the web, but never copied.
 And I actually think my grunt tools are kind of nifty (want to expand for custom commands as well)!
 I'm slightly dissapointed by my speed, but can already see myself executing this kind of project much quicker in the future.
 Curious for your own thoughts.

 ## External Credits
 I tried to reference sources I directly duplicated code from, however most code -even if once duplicated- has some of it's own originality.

 ## What's going on?
-- Config holds all settings, wsgi
+- config holds all settings, wsgi
 - forum_backend holds API logic
 - frontend contains all front-end resources including most routing through Angular.
+- tools was meant to have multiple components, but currently just stores intregrated grunt django commands
 - base template is in forum_backend, partials are stored in frontend.
-- tools directory was meant to have multiple components, but currently just stores intregrated grunt django commands
 - node_moduls contains dependencies
 - using bootstrap grid with Semantic UI components
 - In order to keep all dependencies for front-end in npm, I installed semantic UI through it as well...
 This, however, also installed Gulp and a bunch of other things that don't really seem that necessary within the scope of this project.